 Natural Lands Trust is unique among the region’s conservation organizations because of our substantial commitment to owning land in perpetuity.

-Today, we own and manage a network of 42 nature preserves totaling nearly 22,000 acres.
+Today, we own and manage a network of 42 nature preserves totaling more than 22,000 acres.
 It spans 13 counties in two states and includes virtually every major ecosystem type in our region.

 We often partner with non-profits and government agencies to help them preserve land.
 This can involve purchasing a property and then transferring ownership to the partner as we’ve done to add to places like French Creek State Park and Marsh Creek State Park.
 It can also involve in-depth consultations with local governments to help them implement open space programs or plan for growth.